PawloProgrammer12/Unitool/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple converting tool created with Spring Boot as first result learning Spring framework.
+This project is a simple convertion tool created with Spring Boot as first result learning Spring framework.
 No further development is planned at the moment.
 It was just a simple excersise.

 ## Technologies